KiandaBPM/KiandaBPM.github.io/getting-started.md

 3. Publish to dashboards, anonymous forms or SharePoint for end user distribution
 4. Repeat until perfect

+Wen you are ready navigate to https://&lt;businessName&gt;.kianda.com/admin/designer then click "Add new" to create a new process.

 ***Platform getting started video***

 <video width="100%" style="width:100%" controls>